British Colonial Hotel: Facilities

-On one side of the hotel is a tropical garden and the pool overlooking the harbor.
-The main restaurants are Aqua, serving international cuisine and Portofino serving Italian-Caribbean fusion cuisine, and the Bullion Bar serves drinks and snacks.
-The lobby is luxurious, with marble titles and antiques and features the Blackbeard’s Cove Lobby bar and nightly Bahamian/Caribbean music.
-All of the rooms are decorated in colonial décor.
+As of late 2023, the hotel was fully modernised with new electronics and furnishings.
+The executive lounge is located on the top floor provided with 18400 ft2 of space.
+The spacious lobby and elevator areas are floored with marble tile and all of the rooms are decorated in colonial décor.
+The hotel contains several dining options and a dark-mahogany wood tavern with vaulted ceilings.
 A relief depicting Christopher Columbus is situated high on the grand central tower of the hotel, and at the front of the hotel is a statue of Woodes Rogers, the ex-privateer who proved effective against piracy in the area.
 A mural depicting the history of the Bahamas was added in 1999 to the entrance hall.